-- Expected to conform to the highest standards of business ethics - Commit to fairness in all business dealings - Ensure that concerns of the company members and the wider community are fully considered
+- Expected to conform to the highest standards of business ethics - Commit to fairness in all business dealings - Ensure that concerns of the company memered

 Gifts and Hospitality Guidelines

 It is not appropriate for Board Members to accept gifts from suppliers or contractors who have worked for the company.
 Such offers of gifts should be declined.
 Gifts should be returned to the sender, advising that acceptance would contravene company policy.
 Details of returned gifts should be provided to the Chairperson.